Ollynov/Front-End-Developer-Interview-Questions-Answers/README.md

 ```
 Example taken from Eloquent Javascript (excellent book by the way)

-The parameter 'event' that we added to the button event listener is an object that represents the mousedown event.
+The 'event' argument that we added to the button event listener is an object that represents the mousedown event.
 It has a 'which' property that usually represents more detail about the particular event.
 For a mousedown event, the which property can be a 1 to represent the left button, a 2 for the middle button, and a 3 if it was a right mouse button click.
 In the example above, if the button receives a left mouse button click then the following will log in your console:
 ```
 Handler for button.
 Handler for paragraph.